TipTop: (Almost) Exact Solutions for Influence Maximization in Billion-scale Networks: Multi-stage Programming Formulations

 \subsection{Scalability Issues of Traditional Stochastic Optimization}

-While T-EXACT was designed based on a standard method for stochastic programming, traditional methods can only be applied for small networks, up to few hundreds nodes \cite{Shapiro14}.
+While both T-EXACT and E-EXACT (called EXACT for short) are designed based on a standard method for stochastic programming, traditional methods can only be applied for small networks, up to few hundreds nodes \cite{Shapiro14}.

-There are three major scalability issues when applying SAA and using T-EXACT for the influence maximization problem.
-First, the samples have a large size $O(m)$, where $m=|E|$ is the number of edges in the network.
+There are three major scalability issues when applying SAA and using EXACT for the influence maximization problem.
+First, the samples have a large size $O(m)$.
 For large networks, $m$ could be of size million or billion.
-As a consequence, we can only have a small number of samples, scarifying the solution quality.
+As a consequence, we can only have a small number of samples, sacrificing the solution quality.
 For billion scale networks, even one sample will let to an extremely large ILP, that exceeds the capability of the best solvers.
 Second, the theory developed to assess the solution quality such as those in \cite{Bayraksan06, Shapiro14}, only provide approximate confidence interval.
 That is the quality assessment is only justified for sufficiently large samples and may not hold for small sample sizes.
 And third, most existing solution quality assessment methods \cite{Bayraksan06, Shapiro14} only provide the assessment for a given number of sample size.
 Thus, if the quality requirement is given a priori, e.g., $(\epsilon, \delta)$ approximation, there is not an efficient algorithmic framework to identify the number of necessary samples.